 - New paper: Influence of blending and hot water extraction on the quality of wood pellets

 - Download the new 2017 Willow Biomass Producers Handbook

 - Check out new videos on our YouTube Channel

 - Purchase fast-growing willow cuttings from Double A Willow

 About Shrub Willow

 Shrub willow is a short-rotation woody crop that rapidly produces large amounts of renewable biomass.
-Willow systems can be multifunctional and produce sustainable energy along with other value-added benefits.

 - Lifecycle assessments show that willow is a climate-neutral fuel that does not increase greenhouse gas emissions in the atmosphere.

 - Willow can be grown on underutilized and marginal lands, stimulating rural development and job creation.
 Willow can also be grown on former industrial sites and provide bioremediation benefits.